Choirs

 I love to arrange music for choirs, and I love to lead them.
 I currently have six of my own and you can find out more about them below.

 I started training to lead choirs in 2006 during my final year of university when I completed a year long placement with Gilly Love and the Silver Programme at Sage Gateshead.
 This was hugely valuable and gave me all the foundations I needed to start leading my own choirs.
 Since then I’ve developed further to now have my own style, which I hope is inclusive, fun, energetic, musical, effective, and efficient.
-Now, 10 years later, I work with visual aids as well as vocal ones, and I try to arrange most of the music for the groups I work with, it’s one of the perks of the job!

 A choir to me is a group of people with a common interest in collective singing.
 My choirs either sing a whole mixture of repertoire or they state the focus in the name.
 All of my choirs laugh almost as much as they sing and I believe it’s my job, perhaps even my duty, to ensure everyone has learnt something and they leave the group feeling better than they did when they came in.